nigelkelly/nigelkelly.github.io/the-good-and-bad-parts-of-firebase-syncing-part2.md

 *12 Sept 2013*
 ## The Good and Bad of Firebase Syncing - A Followup

 I wrote about an issue I noted with firebase syncing last week.
-The article can be found here.
-I had observed that data created locally by a client will not necessarily make it back to the firebase servers, that there is no mechanism to warn the developer or the user when a connection is lost, firebase continues to operate as if nothing has happened and that if you do a page refresh, whilst a disconnection is in play, that data can be lost.
+The article can be found [here](http://nigelkelly.github.io/the-good-and-bad-parts-of-firebase-syncing-part1.html).
+I had observed that data created locally by a client will not necessarily make it back to the firebase servers, that there is no inbuilt mechanism to warn the developer or the user when a connection is lost, firebase continues to operate as if nothing has happened and that if you do a page refresh, whilst a disconnection is in play, that data can be lost.
 You can download the tests here and run them yourself or you can watch this video I created of myself running the test.

 ### My test conditions